JeremieAlcaraz/nixos-config-legacy/docs/build-qcow2.md

 1. Check out the repository.
 2. Install Nix using `cachix/install-nix-action`, enabling the `nix-command` and `flakes` features.
-3. Invoke `nixos-generators` with the `nixos-qcow` flake output to produce a QCOW2 image.
+3. Invoke `nixos-generators` with the `nixos` flake output to produce a QCOW2 image.
 4. Publish the resulting `nixos.qcow2` file as a downloadable artifact.

 Because the build happens on a clean Linux runner, you do not need any local tooling on macOS.